Sales Tax: Understand Your Obligations and Make a Plan

-Some States have a minimum threshold where you don’t need to file a tax return until you have made a certain number of sales in that State.
 South Dakota for example, does not require sellers to collect sales tax until they have sold $100,000 worth of goods or made 200 sales.
-This resource by TaxJar provides more information about filing frequencies and tax rates for each State.
+This resource by TaxJar provides more information about filing frequencies and tax rates for each state.

 Australia is a new market with plenty of potential - what about GST?

-A2X connects your Amazon seller account to cloud-based accounting software such as Xero and QuickBooks to simplify settlement accounting.
+A2X connects your seller account to cloud-based accounting software such as Xero and QuickBooks to simplify settlement accounting.
 There is a wide range of different integrations and plugins that can be used to automate your systems and ensure that your backend is as efficient as possible.
-Our free eBook, “how to sell your Amazon FBA business” covers this topic in much more detail.